awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

    :language: go

-Note that if a tag of the same name already exists, its value is overwriten by the new value.
+Note that if a tag of the same name already exists, its value is overwritten by the new value.

 .. _get-http-request-response: